 Sophie said: “Gift Wrapped was a really fun & sweet read!
 It wasn’t what I expected, but it was even more and even better.
 I think that Gift Wrapped was a really entertaining read, perfect for this time of year, with funny, sweet and sexy moments.”

-The Book Den — “I was hoping for a light, fun and sexy story but what I got was so much more than that.
+The Book Den said: “I was hoping for a light, fun and sexy story but what I got was so much more than that.
 Gift Wrapped is a super sexy, slightly kinky story that was incredibly fun but also had some serious depth and fantastic plot points.
 I guarantee, even if you hate Christmas stories (one of the characters is very anti-Christmas so you two will get along great!), Gift Wrapped will jingle all your bells.”